kammitama5/kammitama5.github.io/_posts/2019-3-23-Saturday-May-23rd.md

   I met my would-be advisors, some of my peers, and the general town called Burlington.

 ## Things I did not enjoy
 - That Dulles airport thing was brutal lol.
+I still don't know how to pronounce that word!
 - A bowl of butternut squash soup that I ordered from the restaurant downstairs that definitely (by West coast standards) is *not* a bowl of butternut squash soup
 - Yeah...so I'm really stating these things because they don't matter :).
 I enjoyed it all, and even got a few tshirts and